Mask (1985 film): Plot

 Rocky finds it more difficult with attending a high school with none of his old friends from junior high, and continues to encounter increased cruelty from students regarding his deformed face.
 However, where Rocky used to respond to it with wit and humor, one day he lashes out and slams a bully against a locker after being taunted for having a “mask”.
-He is further crushed when his lifelong ambitious dream of a motorbike trip through Europe is shattered when his best friend Ben, who was to accompany him, reveals that he is leaving Azusa and moving back to Michigan permanently to live with his father.
+He is further crushed when his lifelong ambitious dream of a motorbike trip through Europe is shattered when his best friend Ben, who was to accompany him, reveals he is leaving Azusa and moving back to Michigan permanently to live with his father.
 However, Rocky is able to take a bus trip to visit Diana at the equestrian stables, located near Griffith Park, where Rocky learns that her parents have prevented her from receiving his phone calls and messages and are sending her to a private boarding school for the blind and they will likely never see each other again.
 Despite this, Rocky vows that despite being separated, they will always love each other and will always be together even in their memories.

 One evening, when Rocky's biker family is visiting and trying to cheer him up, Rocky is fighting an excruciating headache and withdraws to his room, removes the tacks from his map of Europe, and goes to sleep.
 The next morning, Rusty gets a call from the school, questioning why Rocky is absent.
 Rusty finds him in his bedroom and tries to wake him up, but she realizes that Rocky has died in his sleep and flies into a fit of grief-stricken rage, destroying the kitchen.
-After mourning Rocky's death, Rusty then hugs Rocky's corpse and tearfully tells Rocky, "Now you can go anywhere you want, baby," and re-pins his map.
+After mourning Rocky's death, Rusty then hugs Rocky's corpse and tearfully tells Rocky, "Now you can go anywhere you want, baby," and re-pins his map to the wall.

-Rocky's biker family, Rusty, Gar, and Dozer, later visit his grave, leaving flowers and some 1955 Brooklyn Dodgers baseball cards by his headstone, while a voice-over by Rocky himself is heard reciting the poem he wrote for English class.
+Rocky's biker family, Rusty, Gar and Dozer, later visit his grave, leaving flowers and some 1955 Brooklyn Dodgers baseball cards by his headstone, while a voice-over by Rocky himself is heard reciting the poem he wrote for English class.